 Drupal Vatsim SSO integration will allow you to configure Single Sign-On ( SSO ) login between your Drupal site and Vatsim using OAuth/OpenID protocol.
 Drupal OAuth 2.0/OpenID connect module gives the ability to enable login using OAuth 2.0/OIDC Single Sign-On to Drupal Site.

-We provide the Drupal OAuth/OpenID Client module for Drupal 7, Drupal 8, and Drupal 9.
+We provide the Drupal OAuth/OpenID Client module for Drupal 7, Drupal 8, Drupal 9 and Drupal 10.

 Here we will go through a guide to configure the SSO login between Drupal and Vatsim.
 By following these steps,